taoky/WallpaperReplacer/README.md

 Location: Where the pictures are.

-Time: How long the time between each picture.
+Time: How long the time between each picture (Seconds)

 Style: You can choose **Tile**, **Center** or **Stretch**.